nikerla/vc-content/pages/glossary/what-is-inventory-management.md

 ---
-title: Inventory management definition - What is inventory management?
+title: Inventory management definition and meaning - What is inventory management?
 description: What is inventory management?
 How to unitize inventory management techniques to achieve the best results?
 Learn more about it in this article.
 date: 2017-08-23
 canonical: https://virtocommerce.com/glossary/what-is-inventory-management